GuntiAkanksha/CTT-tool/README.md

 ## 🧱 Note
 - Maintain consistent naming conventions across mocks, templates, and config sheets.
 - An extra unncessary space can cause some isssues.
+- When you are working on CTs outside node_modules -  Use replace.js(test/componentTest/replace.js) to replace CMNCT to respective PAYSYS & replace HKD to respective CRNCY.

 ---